cartland/teleserver/README.md

 1. Install the most recent version of go from http://golang.org/doc/install.
 2. In a terminal, create your [$GOPATH](http://golang.org/cmd/go/#hdr-GOPATH_environment_variable) with `mkdir $HOME/go && export GOPATH=$HOME/go`.
 For Windows, see [this thread](https://groups.google.com/forum/#!topic/golang-nuts/QVPKm7pbhds).
 3. Run `go get -u github.com/calsol/teleserver` to fetch the binary.
 You will need git to do this.
-4. Run the binary (`$GOPATH/bin/teleserver -fake`).
+4. Run the binary (`$GOPATH/bin/teleserver -fake` on Linux/OSX, `%GOPATH%/bin/teleserver -fake` on Windows).
 For getting data from the car, use the `-serial` flag with the appropriate port instead of the `-fake` flag.
 5. Navigate to [http://localhost:8080](http://localhost:8080).

 ### Flags